Monty Madaris

-Monty Madaris (born September 8, 1993) is an American football wide receiver who is currently a free agent.
+Monty Madaris (born September 8, 1993) is an American former football wide receiver.
 He played college football at Michigan State, and signed with the Bengals as an undrafted free agent in 2017.

 Professional career

 Madaris was signed by the Cincinnati Bengals as an undrafted free agent on May 5, 2017.
-He was placed on the physically unable to perform list on July 29, 2017 after failing his physical.
+He was placed on the physically unable to perform list on July 29, 2017, after failing his physical.
 He was waived on August 1, 2017.